Tusse

 Toussaint Michael Chiza (born 1 January 2002), better known as Tusse, is a Congolese-Swedish singer who represented Sweden in the Eurovision Song Contest 2021.

 Life and career

 Chiza was born in the Democratic Republic of the Congo.
 When he was five years old, he had to flee his country.
 He lived in Uganda in a refugee camp with his aunt for three years and then came to Sweden.
 There, he lived in the village of Kullsbjörken, near Leksand, where he has resided since 2015.
-He participated as a singer in the Swedish talent show Talang 2018 (as Tousin Chiza) which was also broadcast on TV4; he made it to the semifinals before being eliminated.
-He received praise for his semifinal performance from judge Bianca Ingrosso.
+He participated as a singer in the Swedish talent show Talang 2018 (as Tousin Chiza) which was also broadcast on TV4; he made it to the semi-finals before being eliminated.

+He received praise for his semi-final performance from judge Bianca Ingrosso.
 Tusse was a finalist in Swedish Idol 2019, broadcast on TV4, alongside Freddie Liljegren, and was ultimately declared the winner in the final.